Get

 Let’s face it—our canines are usually not the best mousers.
 However, sometimes it’s completely possible for your canine to get ahold of the mouse, and they might even eat the whole thing.
 Eating mice can be problematic for a few reasons.

-These disease carriers not only infect your dog with specific ailments but put your dog at risk.
+These disease carriers not only infect your dog with specific ailments but also put your dog at risk.
 So understand that this is a medical emergency and requires veterinary attention and Poison Control Center contact.

 Contact Your Vet Immediately